 The disciplinary process to be followed if a member is in breach of this code is set out in Appendix 4 which covers the disciplinary and misconduct process that will be followed.

-All members, when acting in any elected UUSU capacity (e.g. as an Officer, Student Councillor, School or Course Representative, Society, Networks, or Student Group member), when using UUSU facilities and services or when attending UUSU led activities, will:
+All members, when using UUSU facilities and services, when attending UUSU led activities or when acting in any elected UUSU capacity, will:

-Respect UUSU’s values.

-Conduct themselves in a reasonable and responsible manner at all times but particularly on UUSU or University premises, whilst using UUSU facilities or participating in any SU activity/ event including club and society events wherever they are held or whilst representing or acting on behalf of UUSU wherever this may be.
+Conduct themselves in a reasonable, safe and responsible manner at all times but particularly on UUSU or University premises, whilst using UUSU facilities or participating in any SU activity/ event including club and society events wherever they are held or whilst representing or acting on behalf of UUSU wherever this may be.

-Not offend others with foul language, anti-social or discriminatory behaviour.
+Not use offensive or foul language, act in an anti-social or discriminatory way.

-Treat the environment with respect.

 Not interfere with other people’s enjoyment of UUSU or University facilities or activities.

 Not engage in activity or behaviour likely to bring the University or UUSU into disrepute.